Allertj/ChessAppWithNode/README.md

 You can also use production variables.
 This variant uses Docker and Docker-compose to easily start, and has its own MongoDB container.
 Comment out the development block in the .env file, uncomment the "production variables" block.
 If you want to use SSL-certificates comment out that block and provide your own certificates in the ssl directory, and possibly change them in the .env file.
 To build use "docker-compose build".
 In rare cases an access error is thrown, which can be solved by using "sudo docker-compose build" if you are using Linux.

 After the build process is complete, run "docker-compose up".
-Three docker containers, the frontend, backend and the mongo database should come only.
+Three docker containers, the frontend, backend and the mongo database should come online.
+Use "localhost:{PRODUCTION_PORT}" to visit the app.